browserstack/nunit-appium-app-browserstack/README.md

 ### **Run first test :**

-- Go to `NUnit-Appium-App-BrowserStack` under `android` or `ios` directory
+- Open the project in Visual Studio by opening `nunit-appium-app-browserStack.sln` file

-- Open the project in Visual Studio by opening `NUnit-Appium-App-BrowserStack.sln` file
+- Go to `android` or `ios` directory

 - If you have uploaded your app then add the app id to the `browserstack.yml` config file, or you can directly specify the path to your app in the `browserstack.yml` file.